RogueAstro/jekyll-now/index.md

 ---

-I [write software](https://github.com/ladsantos) in Python and random scripts for astronomical research.
+Occasionally I [write software](https://github.com/ladsantos) in Python and random scripts for astronomical research.
 Here are some that I think could be useful for other people:

 * [`radial`](https://github.com/ladsantos/radial): Pure Python code for working with radial velocities of stars with a  companion (checkout the tutorial notebooks [here](https://github.com/ladsantos/RV_PS2017)).